Youth Opera Program

 Each June, Sarasota Youth Opera offers summer camps for young people.
 Under the direction of Sarasota Opera’s professional artistic and production staff, campers experience the wonder of opera on the stage and behind the scenes as they study its many facets, from music and acting to opera appreciation and the many elements of an opera production.
 To learn more, please visit www.sarasotaopera.org/summer-camp.

-Sarasota Youth Opera is excited to announce the 2023 Youth Opera Production of Benjamin Britten's The Little Sweep.
+Sarasota Youth Opera is excited to announce the 2024 Youth Opera Production of Dean Burry's The Hobbit.
 This is a fully staged production with sets, costumes and orchestra with our Youth Opera singing most of the lead roles and chorus.
-Through beautiful music, the opera tells the heartwarming story of little Sammy who has been apprenticed to a cruel Chimney Sweep.
-All the children of the house join together to save Sammy and safely send him back to his family!

-In addition to performing in The Little Sweep, Youth Opera members also will have the opportunity to audition to be part of the children's chorus in Sarasota Opera's 2024 Mainstage Production of Bizet's famous opera Carmen where they will sing on stage with professional opera singers!
+In addition to performing in The Hobbit, Youth Opera members also will have the opportunity to audition to be part of the children's chorus in Sarasota Opera's 2025 Mainstage Production of Mascagni's Cavalleria rusticana and Leoncavallo's Pagliacci where they will sing on stage with professional opera singers.

-The semester starts the week of August 14th and culminates with performances on November 4th, 5th and 6th.
+The semester starts the week of August 19th and culminates with performances of The Hobbit on November 7th, 9th, and 10th.

 Enrollment